esyede/alitphp/README.md

 #### Benchmark Library
-And again you have to instantiate benchmark class to before using this library:
+And again you have to instantiate benchmark class before using this library:
 ```php
 $bench=Bench::instance();
 ```